smorrrs/Desperados-III-Resources/timer_setup.md

 The timer does not include automated reset.

 The timer is programmed to only split if you do levels in the correct order.
-For example, if you complete level 1, the timer will only split once level 2 is loaded.
+For example, after playing level 1, the timer will only split once level 2 is loaded.
 If you complete level 1 then accidentally select level 3, you can back out and go to level 2 and the splits will proceed as normal.

 ## Requirements